 Besides being the first offensive air action against the Japanese home islands, the Doolittle-led raid accomplished some other historic “firsts.”
 It was the first combat mission in which the U.S. Army Air Forces and the U.S. Navy teamed up in a full-scale operation against the enemy.
 Jimmy Doolittle and his raiders were the first to fly landbased bombers from a carrier deck on a combat mission and first to use new cruise-control techniques in attacking a distant target.
 The incendiary bombs they carried were forerunners of those used later in the war.
 The special camera equipment specified by Doolittle to record the bomb hits was later adopted by the AAF.
 The after-action crew recommendations concerning armament, tactics and survival equipment were used as a basis for other improvements.

 Jimmy Doolittle’s famous air raid against Japan marked the beginning of the turnaround toward victory for America and her allies in World War II.

 C.V.
-Glines is an award-winning aviation writer and historian.
-A former U.S. Air Force pilot, he has written books on various subjects, including the Douglas DC-3 (C-47) and the Doolittle Raid.
-His most recent books are Attack on Yamamoto (Orion Books) and the Doolittle biography, I Could Never Be So Lucky Again (Bantam Books).
+Glines was an award-winning aviation writer and historian.
+A former U.S. Air Force pilot, he has written countless books on various subjects, including the Douglas DC-3 (C-47) and the Doolittle Raid.
+Among them are Attack on Yamamoto (Orion Books) and the Doolittle biography, I Could Never Be So Lucky Again (Bantam Books).